jason-ash/pyesg/README.md

 <details>
   <summary><strong>Plan for retirement</strong></summary>

-  * Generate 1,000 30-year, monthly scenarios of stock market data using the `GeometricBrownianMotion` model
+  * Generate 1,000 30-year, monthly scenarios of stock market data
   * Generate 1,000 30-year, monthly scenarios of bond fund data
   * Track your portfolio balance as a mix of investments in stocks and bonds
   * Each month, simulate a withdrawal from your portfolio and the growth from your investments